-Along with teaching at D'Youville, I'm also co-director of the Center for Research on Physical Activity, Sport & Health (CRPASH), an interdisciplinary research center on campus.
-We offer research awards to master's and doctoral students and have plans to add research assistant positions in the future.
+Along with teaching at D'Youville, I'm also director of the Center for Research on Physical Activity, Sport & Health (CRPASH), an interdisciplinary research center on campus.
+We offer opportunities for students at all levels to assist with research in community and school-based programs that are funded through grants and contracts.

-Every semester I meet interesting students who have promise to become conscientious and responsive health services managers or administrators.
+Every semester I meet interesting students who have promise to become conscientious and responsive health services managers and administrators, health analysts, and public health workers.
 I really enjoy connecting these students to opportunities in the community.
 I'm pleased when I see our students internalize the importance of grassroots organizations and incorporate their experiences into their future work.

 Renee Cadzow, PhD